UA Logo

 ESI MS/MS and/or LC MS/MS

-Samples submitted for ESI MS/MS or LC MS/MS analysis will be analysed on the Waters Q-TOF Premier mass spectrometer or the Waters Quattro Micro mass spectrometer.
-The sample will first be analysed by low resolution ESI to determine if the expected compound(s) is (are) found and to confirm the choice of solvent(s).
-The sample (minimum 1 nanomole or 1 µg for a compound of 1000 u) should be submitted as the neat liquid or dry solid that is free from surfactants and involatile buffers.
+Samples submitted for ESI-MS/MS or LC-MS/MS analysis will be analyzed on the Agilent 6220 oaTOF mass spectrometer or Thermo Orbitrap Exploris 240 Mass Spectrometer The sample will first be analyzed by low-resolution ESI to determine if the expected compound(s) are present and to confirm the choice of solvent(s).
+The sample (minimum 1 nanomole for a compound of 1000 u) should be submitted as a pure liquid/solvent or dry solid that is free from surfactants and non-volatile buffers.
 Users should discuss experimental details with the instrument operator.
-The Waters Quattro Micro is capable of quantitative analysis via LC MS/MS using the MRM (multiple reaction monitoring) scan mode.
+The Agilent 6220 oaTOF mass spectrometer or Thermo Orbitrap Exploris 240 Mass Spectrometer are capable of quantitative analysis via LC-MS/MS using Multiple Reaction Monitoring (MRM) and Parallel Reaction Monitoring (PRM) scan modes, respectively.
+Quantitative LC-MS data acquired using the Thermo Orbitrap will be processed using TraceFinder software.

 Matrix-Assisted Laser Desorption / Ionisation (MALDI)